God Is a Woman: Official music video

-The lyric video for "God Is a Woman" premiered on Grande's YouTube channel alongside the release of the single.
-The video visualizes a cloud-filled background that transitions to a cosmic scene, ending with a still shot of the singer.
 The official music video was released later the same day.
-It was directed by Dave Meyers and features a monologue by Madonna, where she paraphrases the version of Ezekiel 25:17 that appears in the movie Pulp Fiction.
+It was directed by Dave Meyers and features a monologue by Madonna.
 The video pays homage to The Creation of Adam, Romulus and Remus, astronomy, female genitalia, and other visual imagery similar to that of "No Tears Left to Cry", also directed by Meyers, as well as Greek mythology.
 Alexa Meade painted Grande for the music video.
-The video has been viewed more than 300 million times.